Johncci/rock-paper-scissors-lizard-spock-game/README.md

 ## <U>**Testing and Bugs**</U>

 Testing was an ongoing process from the start to the finish of the project build.
 I used chrome developer tools to assist me in solving problems as I progressed through the project.
-I encountered the following build issues and bugs as I progressed through the project.
+I encountered the following build issues and bugs as I progressed through this project.

  * The hamburger menu would not perform as expected.
 The contained nav bar was intended to display central when clicked but it displayed at the top of the opened box.
 I corrected this by targetting the css through javaScript and had it display as a centered flex property.

  * The hamburger menu also needed to be double clicked to open on arrival to the page, after it was clicked the first time it would respond to a single click and operate as expected.
 I am still not aware of why this was happening ,however after changing core javaScript to JQuery this problem was resolved and it now opens with a single click.
-This is no longer an issue for the functionality of my website as used a different method to display the hamburger menu but I have attached an image of the unfixed bug below.
+This is no longer an issue for the functionality of my website as It is not rleavant to the finished website but I have attached an image of the unfixed bug below.

  ![JavaScript unfixed bug](assets/images/js-unfixed-bug.png)